ashlippert/Lab-5/Lab 5.md

 1. **LED Circuit Assembly**

    To begin, mount the RedBoard and breadboard onto the SparkFun base, then connect the RedBoard to a computer running the Arduino IDE.
 In the IDE, select the Arduino UNO board and the appropriate COM port.
 Next, connect a 330Ω resistor and an LED in series to pin 13 on the RedBoard, ensuring a proper ground connection.
-Figure 1 below shows the schematic for the RedBoard.
+Figure 1 below shows the schematic for the circuit.

 <div align= "center">
 <img src="" alt "Schematic 1" width="400"/>